requarks/docs-legacy/wiki/dev-guide.md

 - **views**: Contains the view templates for pages, in Pug format.

 \* Not included in source code.
 These folders are generated automatically on first-time run.

+## Root files

+- **agent.js**: Runs background tasks such as indexing, thumbnail processing, etc. which shouldn't impact the main server process.
+Never run this process directly!
+It is spawned by the main server process.
+- **configure.js**: Runs the setup wizard server.
+- **fuse.js**: Build, compilation and dev server scripts.
+- **init.js**: Contains the init scripts.
+It cannot run by itself.
+- **server.js**: Runs the main server process.
+- **wiki.js**: Main entry point, which runs the main server or configure (setup wizard) process depending on the provided arguments.
 # Compile client assets
 To compile all client assets: